Update on Coronavirus (COVID-19)

 - Please stay home if you feel sick.
 This is the best way to avoid spreading illnesses.

-- If you have flu-like symptoms such as a cough, sore throat, or fever please stay home and isolate yourself from others as much as possible.
+- If you have flu-like symptoms such as a cough, sore throat, or fever, please stay home and isolate yourself from others as much as possible.
 Wash your hands, cover your coughs and sneezes, and disinfect daily surfaces.
-If you begin to feel worse, please contact your primary care physician.
+If you begin to feel worse, please get in touch with your primary care physician.

-- If you are sick and need to leave your house, please wear a face mask and avoid large crowds for your safety as well as those in your community.
+- If you are sick and need to leave your house, please wear a face mask and avoid large crowds for your safety and those in your community.

 What you can do to reduce your chances of getting sick:

-- Proper hand hygiene by washing your hands regularly with soap and water for at least 20 seconds as frequently as possible and especially after touching surfaces such as elevator buttons, door handles, etc. Watch the CDC’s handwashing video.
+- Proper hand hygiene by washing your hands regularly with soap and water for at least 20 seconds as possible, especially after touching surfaces such as elevator buttons, door handles, etc. Watch the CDC’s handwashing video.

-- If soap and water are not available, use a hand sanitizer with at least 60% alcohol.
+- If soap and water are unavailable, use a hand sanitizer with at least 60% alcohol.